johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.14 Forward Slips and No Flap Landings.md

 tags: ppl, lesson
 ---
 ### Objective
-Develop knowledge, risk management, and skills associated with forward slips to landing.
+Develop knowledge, risk management, and skills associated with forward slips to landing and no flap landings.

 ### Resources
 - [[POH]]